TrueBlocks/trueblocks-core/src/apps/pinMan/README.md

 ## chifra pins

-The `chifra pins` is not ready for prime time.
-Please return late.
+This tool is not yet ready for production use.
+Please return to this page later.

 ### Usage